diodechain/diode_client_ex/README.md

 # DiodeClient

-DiodeClient secure end-to-end encrypted connections bettween any two machines.
+DiodeClient secure end-to-end encrypted connections between any two machines.
 Connections are established either through direct peer-to-peer TCP connections or bridged via the Diode network.
 To learn more about the decentralized Diode network visit https://diode.io/